-The recently developed sciences of ergonomics and biomechanics can be used to analyse piano technique and determine how the human body can be used most efficiently.
+Ergonomics and biomechanics provide evidence of the disadvantages of a hand that is not well matched to a piano keyboard.
+These relatively new disciplines can be used to determine the most efficient use of the human body in relation to piano technique.
 The basis of ergonomics is that ‘form follows function’, i.e. the design of tools and appliances need to be in accordance with the dimensions of the human hand.
-Biomechanical and ergonomic studies have determined that degree, repetitiveness and forcefulness of wrist motions are risk factors in tendinitis, carpal tunnel and other nerve entrapments, and that women are more susceptible to these ailments than men.
+Biomechanical and ergonomic studies have determined that degree, repetitiveness and forcefulness of wrist motions are risk factors in tendinitis, carpal tunnel and other nerve entrapments.
+Female pianists, with their smaller hands and more delicate bone structure, are more susceptible to these ailments than males.

-Refer also to section on Performance Quality below.
+Refer also to the page on Performance Quality.

 Boyle, R. (2013).
 The benefits of reduced-size keyboards for smaller-handed pianists: An exploration of biomechanical and physiological factors.
 Proceedings of the 11th Australasian Piano Pedagogy Conference: Opening Doors: The Complete Musician in a Digital Age.
 University of Southern Queensland, Toowoomba, 2-6 July 2013. http://www.appca.com.au/proceedings/